elifesciences-publications/micaopen/README.md

 **diffusion_map_embedding**: this code implements diffusion map embedding technique in Matlab, used in our hippocampal subfield connectivity gradient paper: Vos de Wael et al., 2018 PNAS (https://www.pnas.org/content/115/40/10154.abstract).
 These tools have now become part of BrainSpace.

-**a_moment_of_change**: This repository is a companion to our preprint "Shifts in myeloarchitecture characterise adolescent development of cortical gradients" (https://www.biorxiv.org/content/10.1101/706341v2).
-In the repo, we provide preprocessed data used in the analysis as well as the script to reproduce the primary figures
+**a_moment_of_change**: This repository is a companion to our preprint "Shifts in myeloarchitecture characterise adolescent development of cortical gradients" (https://doi.org/10.7554/eLife.50482).
+In the repo, we provide preprocessed data used in the analysis as well as the script to reproduce the primary figures.

 **SurfStat**: Contains SurfStat (Chicago version) for surface- and volume-based statistical analysis and visualization.
 Documentation links are here: http://math.mcgill.ca/~keith/surfstat or http://mica-mni.github.io/surfstat.
 Also contains addons from the micalab and tutorial data.